 There are a bunch of accounts of people getting into trouble in the water and needing to be rescued, which is a bigger problem here than at other beaches because of its seclusion and the fact that there are no lifeguards.

 Our recommendation?
 Don't do anything stupid in the water.
 Be cautious, don't swim too far out and don't do anything that you can't handle.
-Many places there will be lifeguards or other people like good samaritans that may help you, but there are no lifeguards here and other people would be swimming into danger to save you if you swam into a dangerous situation.
+In many places there will be lifeguards or other people like good samaritans that may help you, but there are no lifeguards here and other people would be swimming into danger to save you if you swam into a dangerous situation.
 Don't expect them to.

 Are there lifeguards at Kaihalulu Beach?